Influence of Rotation on Fingering Convection in Planetary Cores: Conclusions

 One property of the small-scale fingers that may be relevant for magnetic interactions is their pronounced radial asymmetry in the regime weakly influenced by rotation ($N^2/\Omega^2 > 10$), characterized by intense, concentrated upflows surrounded by more diffuse downflows.
 This asymmetry could enable topological magnetic pumping, as first proposed by \citet{Drobyshevski1974} in the context of the solar interior.
 In the solar convection zone, compressible convection manifests as narrow downwelling lanes separating broader, weaker upflows; in this configuration, horizontal magnetic fields are expected to be carried downward by the convection \citep[\eg][]{Tobias2001}.
 In contrast, the radial asymmetry observed here is reversed, suggesting by analogy that magnetic flux might instead be pumped outward from the stable layer.
 However, it is unclear whether the degree of radial asymmetry associated with Boussinesq fingering convection would be sufficient for such magnetic flux pumping to operate effectively.

 Of perhaps more direct relevance to the role of stable layers in shaping planetary magnetic fields is the spontaneous generation of strong zonal flows, even in the absence of imposed boundary heterogeneity.
 These zonal flows, and the associated shear, are often invoked as a mechanism to attenuate non-axisymmetric magnetic fields passing through a stable layer, thereby promoting axisymmetrisation of the surface magnetic field \citep{Stevenson1982}.
 According to \citet{Stevenson1982}’s linear analysis, achieving a dipole tilt below one degree at Mercury’s surface requires $\Ro_0 \gtrsim 10^{-4}$ for an $800$ km-thick stable layer (see discussion in \citet{Guervilly2022}).
 Our results suggest zonal flows sufficient to induce effective axisymmetrisation over $N^2/\Omega^2 \in [10^{-2}, 25]$.
 For stronger stratification, the flows may still generate adequate shear, but further simulations (particularly in Series 2 at fixed $\Ek = 10^{-4}$) are needed to confirm this.
-(Note that in Series 1, where $\Ek \to 0$, the Rossby number becomes less meaningful for $N^2/\Omega^2 > 100$.)
-Ultimately, nonlinear magnetohydrodynamic simulations that include the feedback of the Lorentz force are required to properly test this scenario.
+(Note that in Series 1, where $\Ek \to 1$, the Rossby number becomes less meaningful for $N^2/\Omega^2 > 100$.)
+To estimate a possible upper threshold at stronger stratification, we consider the last three data points of Series~2 in Figure~\ref{fig:Re0}(b), which exhibit a decreasing trend of $\Ro_0$ with increasing $N^2/\Omega^2$.
+A least-squares fit over the range $N^2/\Omega^2 \geq 7.5$ yields $\Ro_0=0.1 (N^2/\Omega^2)^{-0.45}$.
+Extrapolating this scaling suggests that $\Ro_0$ would decrease to $\sim 10^{-4}$ at $N^2/\Omega^2 \approx 5 \times 10^{6}$.
+While highly speculative, this estimate provides a tentative indication that zonal flows driven by fingering convection could provide adequate shear over a wide range of stratification strength.

+Ultimately, nonlinear magnetohydrodynamic simulations that include the feedback of the Lorentz force are required to properly test the interaction of rotating fingering convection with magnetic fields.